dscmbcet/oogway/README.md

 #### team-create-category

 - Usage: `!team-create-category <TEAM_NO> <CATEGORY_NAME>`
-- Description: Creates category CATEGORY_NAME with given no. of TEAM_NO as sub channels having roles and text and creates role for each team
+- Description: Creates category CATEGORY_NAME with given no. of TEAM_NO as sub channels for voice and text and creates role for each team

 #### team-delete-category